Last updated Aug. 2

-Mail Services continues to operate.
-Customers may pick up mail on Monday through Friday from 9 a.m. – 11 a.m. at the mailroom, which is located at 621 Motor Pool Street in the Sullivan Shops II building behind Motor Pool.
-Campus ID is required.
+Mail Services resume routes on Monday, Aug.
+3, to departments that have indicated (via internal survey) that they would like delivery.
+Departments that prefer pickup can do so Monday – Friday from 9 a.m. – 2 p.m. at the Mail Services Center, which is located at 621 Motor Pool Street in the Sullivan Shops II building behind Motor Pool.
+Please wear a face covering and bring your campus ID.
 Outgoing mail can also be dropped off during these times.
 For FEDEX or UPS package pickup and delivery, please call (919) 515-8568.
 Central Receiving is located in the Surplus Warehouse at 3240 Ligon Street.

 The university’s five central utility plants are staffed and fully functional.
 Steam, chilled water, electricity and water are available for all campus facilities.
-To reduce costs, Facilities Division personnel are implementing energy conservation efforts in campus buildings that are minimally used or are unoccupied:
+To reduce costs, Facilities Division personnel implemented energy conservation efforts in spaces with low or no occupancy.

 Building support systems continue to operate as normal.
-Maintenance employees check essential buildings a couple of times per week and are on standby to support other campus operating units.
+Maintenance employees regularly check buildings with low or no occupancy.

 Campus waste is being collected consistent with campus activity.
 To request waste service, call the Customer Service Center at (919) 515-2991.

 The Auto Shop will continue operating as needed to meet customer requests.
-To arrange for service, call the Customer Service Center at (919) 515-2991.
+To arrange for service, call the Auto Shop at (919) 515-7754.